EvyatarChaimoff/MNIST-USER_DRAWING-CNN-SVM-Classifier/README.md

 ### Step 4: Run the Main Application

-Launch the main menu by running:
+Launch the main menu by running from terminal using:

 ```bash
 python ML_Project.py